superscriptjs/superscript/readme.md

 `*n` Matches exactly N number of words or tokens

+## And More

+The above is just a tiny fraction of what the system is capable of doing.
+Please see the [full documentation](http://superscriptjs.com) to learn more.

 ## Alternate Authoring

 For a simplified web authoring workflow, check out the [Web Editor](https://github.com/silentrob/superscript-editor)